drakeguan/cp11fall_project1/README.md

     * function name: plot_IMD: plotting of one line for its I, M, D.
     * filter name: wlsFilter, bilateralFilter, localExtrema, domainTransform, guidedFilter, l0Minimization, ...

+The whole testing process is in **testSmooth.m**.
+Just take a look at it and play with it.

 ## Input Images